GFHeader

 Michael Gyory

-Michael is the son of Hungarian Holocaust survivors.
-During World War II, his parents, mere teenagers were sent to concentration camps and slave labor camps.
-After surviving the horrors and torture of the war, they returned to Budapest to find that they were orphans.
+He is the son of Hungarian Holocaust survivors.
+During World War II, his parents, both teenagers, were sent to concentration camps and slave labor camps.
+After surviving the horrors and torture of the war, they returned to Budapest to find that they were all alone.
 They managed to fall in love, marry, emigrate to America and have three children.
-However, the love story does not last their lifetimes, and Michael discusses what is was like to grow up in America with survivor parents.
+He also tells the story of his cousin Agi Keleti, who is the Jewish woman with the most Olympic medals, totaling ten medals in women's gymnastics for Hungary after surviving the Holocaust.
+Michael grew up in the seclusion of Northern Westchester County, and now lives in the Rivertowns.

-Michael grew up in the seclusion of Northern Westchester county and still lives in the county.
-He has one son who is currently in college.
-He holds a Master’s degree in Communication from the Annenberg School at the University of Pennsylvania.
-After a brief time in the corporate world he has been a real estate entrepreneur, building houses, doing renovations and developing self-storage facilities.
-He is also a partner in an online vintage clothing business.
+Gyory holds a master’s degree in communication from the Annenberg School at the University of Pennsylvania.
+After a brief time in the corporate world, he has been a real estate entrepreneur, building houses, renovating and developing self-storage facilities.
+He is a graduate of Safekeeping Stories and as a memoirist, has told of his family’s experiences in many schools and civic venues.

 Michael is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, New York.